dibyendumishra/dibyendumishra.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a **data scientist and researcher** working broadly in the area of Information & Communication Technologies and Development(ICTD) and Human Computer Interaction(HCI).
-I motivated by issues of social justice and have focused my inquiries on public sector algorithms and social networks.
+Hi!
+I am a PhD Student in the *[School of Computing and Information Science](https://cis.cornell.edu/)* at *[Cornell University](https://www.cornell.edu/)* where I research socio-technical systems and their governance.
+My current interests include researching i) organisational and social dynamics of realising 'Responsible AI' principles in practice and ii) public accountability of algorithmic systems.
+I am motivated by issues of social justice and have focused my inquiries on public sector algorithms and social media.

-At present, I am a Data Scientist with the **[Ministry of Rural Development (Govt. of India)](https://rural.nic.in/en)** where I study and design in-situ algorithmic systems using participatory methods to improve service delivery for underserved populations living in rural India.
-Specifically, I identify bias in resource allocation, exclusion of marginalized populations, and anomalous behavior in service delivery, and build decision aid systems for administrators for fairer and inclusive outcomes.
-A large part of my work also involves thinking about the political economy in which such technology operates and making them more explainable, which I am always excited to talk about!

-My previous work at **[Microsoft Research India](https://www.microsoft.com/en-us/research/lab/microsoft-research-india/)** with **[Prof. Joyojeet Pal](http://joyojeet.people.si.umich.edu/)** focused on political polarisation, crisis informatics, and disinformation on social media using computational methods.
-The work has been shared through publications (at CSCW, COMPASS, ICWSM, SMSociety, HICCS, etc), media articles, and blog posts.

-*Please write to [first-name][last-name]96[at]gmail[dot]com if you would like to say hello!*
+In the past, I was a Data Scientist at the *[Ministry of Rural Development (Govt. of India)](https://rural.nic.in/en)* where I studied and designed in-situ algorithmic systems by interfacing with administrators and beneficiaries alike, to improve service delivery of government welfare programs.
+Prior to that, I worked with *[Prof. Joyojeet Pal](http://joyojeet.people.si.umich.edu/)* at *[Microsoft Research India](https://www.microsoft.com/en-us/research/lab/microsoft-research-india/)* on political polarisation, crisis informatics, and disinformation on social media.

+*Reach out to dm926[at]cornell[dot]edu if any of this resonates with you!
+My socials and email are always open for under-supported interantional students looking to apply to PhD programs :) It's an overwhelming process, so please don't hesitate to seek help.*